sealerio/sealer/docs/debug/README.md

 $ sealer debug node mynode -it
 You don't specify an image, it will use the default image: debug:ubuntu You can use `--image` to specify an image, just like `sealer debug node NODE_NAME --image busybox`.
-The debug pod or container id： sealer-pod-debugger-khwbl.mynode.default root@mynode:~# ls motd root@mynode:~#
+The debug pod or container id: sealer-pod-debugger-khwbl.mynode.default root@mynode:~# ls motd root@mynode:~#